This training material will come around most topics of what is good to know in order to perform FFT analysis with high efficiency.

 In the picture below we can see a transfer curve of a beam.
-On each of the peak, we attach a damping factor and in the marker table we can see the quality factor (Q), which tells us, how much the transfer curve is damped.
+On each of the peak, we attach a damping factor and in the marker table we can see the Quality factor (Q), which tells us, how much the transfer curve is damped.

 If the Damping factor type is chosen as a Damping ratio, the result is Zeta for each peak.

-Bearing cursors are used to identify the bearing frequencies and bearing faults.
+Kinematic markers are used to identify the bearing frequencies and bearing faults.

 To add a new bearing go to Kinematic cursor editor.